Lai Hong Lounge

 San Francisco, CA 94133

 Lai Hong Lounge Restaurant is a Cantonese Chinese restaurant on the outskirts of Chinatown.
-They have been around since the Lichee Garden closing, 2012.
-They are pretty popular for lunch, but it was much more quiet at dinner.
+They have been around since Lichee Garden closed, 2012.
+They are VERY popular for lunch (Noon had a Wait for a Monday lunch), but it was much more quiet at dinner.
 We were in the neighborhood so we decided to try it out, being big Chinese food fans.
-This restaurant appears to be related to Hong Kong Lounge.
+Last visit was in Winter 2024.